-My most recent stained glass piece is a bluebonnet panel.
 This is my second bluebonnet panel.
-The first one was a leaded glass panel.
-It proved to be a difficult process because of the many small pieces.
-For my second blue bonnet piece I decided to do a combination of foil and lead.
+The first one I made was a leaded glass panel.
+It was a challenge because of the many small pieces.
+In this stained glass panel I used the copper foil method for the majority of the piece.
+I used lead came for the border.
 This latest design has 82 hand cut pieces of glass.
 Some of the pieces are as small as the fingernail on my little finger.
-Because there are so many tiny pieces I opted to use a foil construction method for the blue bonnet and lead for the surrounding border.

-I will admit that I do not enjoy doing bluebonnets; mostly because I prefer to work with lead rather than foil.
-However, I occasionally get requests for a blue bonnet panel.
-Several times I have worked up a new design (because I don’t like making the same piece twice) and a price and then never heard back.
+I will admit that bluebonnets are not my most favorite thing to do; mostly because I prefer to work with lead rather than foil.
+However, bluebonnets are popular, and I do get requests for blue bonnet panels.
+Occasionally, I work up a new design (because I don’t like making the same piece twice) and after submitting an estimate I don’t hear back.
 This makes me wonder, what happened to my design?
-The solution is for me to have a blue bonnet panel made up and ready to go should I get another request.
+So now, I usually have a blue bonnet panel made up and ready to go should I get another request.

-This panel measures 14.5” x 21.5” and is framed in zinc.
+This bluebonnet panel measures 14.5” x 21.5” and is framed in zinc.
 The border glass is an opalescent glass in a creamy honey color.
 The blue border is in an iridescent blue glass which gives it a subtle sheen.
-It is for sale and can be found here in my store.
+Contact me at firstname.lastname@example.org if you are interested and I will let you know if I have one for sale.
 If you are interested in purchasing the pattern, you can order it here: Bluebonnet Patterns

 Here are a few pictures with different lighting.